dhrubo55/personal-blog/content/posts/day-55-understanding-static-and-instance-initializer-in-java-classes-and.md

 ##

-In Java, **a static block executes code before the object initialization**.
-A static block is a block of code with a _static_ keyword:
+In Java, **a static initializer block executes code before the object instance initialization**.
+A static block is a block of code with a _static_ keyword

     static {
         // definition of the static block
     }

 Static initializer block or static initialization block, or static clause are some other names for the static block. **Static block code executes only once during the class loading**.
-The static blocks always execute first before the _main()_ method in Java because the compiler stores them in memory at the time of class loading and before the object creation.
+The static blocks always **execute first** before the **_main() _** in Java because the compiler stores them in memory at the time of class loading and before the object creation.

 A class can have multiple static blocks, and they will execute in the same order as they appear in the class: